jfowler9/MDT_Icy_Roads/README.md

  - If ice_index is positive then asphalt is dry, if ice_index is negative then asphalt has ice.
 Trying to discern between black ice and dry asphalt.

 Resonon camera software outputs .bip or .bil file.
 - Goal: remove arcGIS from workflow and choose NIR and Red wavelengths to optimize results.
-Next task is to either write python plugin to calulate NDVI in script then convert output to tif or try this;
+Next task is to either write python plugin to calulate ice index in script then convert output to tif or try this;
 https://stackoverflow.com/questions/23816545/reading-zipped-esri-bil-files-with-python
 - Upcoming task, K-means clustering of data to see if method can discern between black ice and dry asphalt.
 - Upcoming task, explore Principal Component Analysis(PCA) which is a popular and widely used dimensionality reduction technique for hyperspectral data